decchu14/Python-Password-Checker/README.md

    * As mentioned before, the Password API uses SHA1 type forr hashing the passwords.
    * For example, let password123 be a password, the hashed form is going to be 'CBFDAC6008F9CAB4083784CBD1874F76618D2A97'.
 And no matter how many times I give                password123 the hashed form is going to be the same, This technique is called Idempotent.

+THE REQUIRED TOOLS :-
+   * sys module
+   * requests module
+   * hashlib module

+   The sys module is built in module which comes along with python interpreter.
+   '''
+   pip install requests
+   '''